Hyperbolic domains in real Euclidean spaces: The minimal metric on and the Kobayashi metric on

+If $\Tcal_\Omega$ is Kobayashi complete hyperbolic, then it is taut and hence pseudoconvex (see Wu \cite{Wu1967} or Kobayashi \cite[Theorem 5.2.1]{Kobayashi1998}).
+It follows that $\Omega$ is convex \cite[Corollary 2.5.12]{Hormander1990}.
+Since $\Omega$ is hyperbolic by part (a), Theorem \ref{th:convex} implies that it is complete hyperbolic. \end{proof}

 \begin{example} The implication in Theorem \ref{th:min-Kob} (i) cannot be reversed.
 Indeed, let $\Omega\subset\R^3$ be a convex domain which contains an affine line, but it does not contain any affine $2$-plane.
-(For example, we can take the product of a disc and a line.)
 Since the tube in $\C^3$ over an affine line in $\R^3$ contains an affine copy of $\C$, $\Tcal_\Omega$ is not Kobayashi hyperbolic.
-On the other hand, since $\Omega$ does not contain any affine planes, it is hyperbolic by Theorem \ref{th:convex}. \end{example}
+On the other hand, since $\Omega$ does not contain any affine plane, it is (complete) hyperbolic by Theorem \ref{th:convex}. \end{example}